 You will find these IPA spellings - along with an audio sample - in learners' dictionaries, like the Cambridge Dictionary so you can always check exactly how a word should be pronounced.

-If you want to learn and practice all 44 sounds and symbols in British English, our interactive British English vowels and consonants chart is a great place to start...
+If you want to learn and practice all 44 sounds and symbols in British English, my interactive British English vowels and consonants chart is a great place to start...

-And if you're interested in testing your knowledge of IPA sounds and word stress more generally, try our British English pronunciation game 'Stress Code'.
+And if you're interested in testing your knowledge of IPA sounds and word stress more generally, try my British English pronunciation game 'Stress Code'.

 Which words or sounds do you find difficult to pronounce?
 Get in touch with me via our website - I often cover questions from learners in my videos and blogs.